ggwpez/substrate-weight-compare/MAINTAIN.md

 # Bumping The Versions

-Bump te version in the workspace `Cargo.toml`.
+Bump the version in the workspace `Cargo.toml`.

 ```bash
 make publish